 Verse 33: Ducj chei che a fasaran il stes bonodôr (all those who will make the same pleasing odour; that is, all those who make the same pleasing odour) e a onzaran un forest (and who will anoint an outsider; that is, and who anoint an outsider), a saran taiâts fûr dal lôr popul (they shall be cut off from their people).
 The adjective stes (same) is the masculine singular form; stesse is its feminine singular; compare: il stes bonodôr (verse 33), la stesse composizion (verse 32).
 The masculine plural form is stes; the feminine plural is stessis.

-Vocabulary: cjoli (to take), un pôc di (some, a little, a bit of), il nasebon (fragrance), il stirac (storax), il sardoni (sardonyx; onycha), il galbin (galbanum), il profum (fragrance), l’incens rût (frankincense; literally, pure incense), stes (same), la misure (measure), brusâ (to burn), fuart (strong), rût (pure), sant (holy, sacred), pestâ (to crush), une grampe di (a handful of), fin fin (very fine[ly]), meti denant di (to put before, to place in front of), il pat (covenant), la tende de cunvigne (congregation tent, meeting tent), incuintrâ (to meet), la robe (thing, matter), cence fin (endlessly; that is, most, to the highest degree), il bonodôr (pleasing odour), par chel cont (for this purpose), di compagn (identical), bandît (consecrated, sanctified), nasâ (to smell), taiâ fûr di (to cut off from), il popul (people).
+Vocabulary: cjoli (to take), un pôc di (some, a little, a bit of), il nasebon (fragrance), il stirac (storax), il sardoni (sardonyx; onycha), il galbin (galbanum), il profum (fragrance), l’incens rût (frankincense; literally, pure incense), stes (same), la misure (measure), brusâ (to burn), fuart (strong), rût (pure), sant (holy, sacred), pestâ (to crush), une grampe di (a handful of), fin fin (very fine[ly]), meti denant di (to put before, to place in front of), il pat (covenant), la tende de cunvigne (tent of the convocation), incuintrâ (to meet), la robe (thing, matter), cence fin (endlessly; that is, most, to the highest degree), il bonodôr (pleasing odour), par chel cont (for this purpose), di compagn (identical), bandît (consecrated, sanctified), nasâ (to smell), taiâ fûr di (to cut off from), il popul (people).

 Verse 34: Un pôcs di nasebons: some fragrances; recall that pôc from the expression un pôc di agrees in number and gender with the noun (masculine: pôc [sing.], pôcs [pl.]; feminine: pocje [sing.], pocjis [pl.]).
 Other examples that you have seen of this: